FreightWeekSTL 2026 Set for June 8–12

 - Ken Eriksen, Managing Member and Strategic Advisor, Polaris Analytics & Consulting

 Hosted by the St. Louis Regional Freightway, this popular cruise will highlight key freight assets and opportunities that position the St. Louis region as a thriving freight and logistics hub with global access.
-The curated tour will provide an up-close look at critical elements of the region’s multimodal freight network, including roads and bridges; rail and barge facilities; multimodal freight transfer services; and the ports and infrastructure that have made this section of the Mississippi River the Ag Coast of America.
+The curated tour will provide an up-close look at critical elements of the region’s multimodal freight network, including roads and bridges, rail and barge facilities, multimodal freight transfer services, and the ports and infrastructure that have made this section of the Mississippi River the Ag Coast of America.
+Industry representatives will also be on board to provide insight on the tremendous career opportunities available in the freight and logistics industries.
 Light refreshments and lunch options will be available for purchase.

 Featuring: